Wales' new era begins in Croatia

 Last updated on .From the section Wales

-|Euro 2024 Qualifying - Group D: Croatia v Wales
+|Euro 2024 qualifying - Group D: Croatia v Wales

 |Venue: Stadion Poljud, Split Date: Saturday, 25 March Kick-off: 19:45 GMT